achimnol/aiotools/docs/aiotools.taskgroup.rst

       Triggers immediate shutdown of this taskgroup, cancelling all unfinished tasks and waiting for their completion.

+   .. classmethod:: all_ptaskgroups()

+      Returns a sequence of all currently existing non-exited persistent task groups.

+      .. versionadded:: 1.5.0

    .. versionadded:: 1.4.0

    .. versionchanged:: 1.5.0